Genesis 49:28

 When Joseph had his father Jacob embalmed after Jacob’s death, Joseph provided the best burial treatment for his father that

-money could buy in the land of Egypt.
-Joseph was able to provide
+money could buy in the land

-position was second in command in
+and job position was second in command in Egypt; meaning only Pharaoh’s position of authority was higher.

-more faithful servant to the Lord in all of the Bible than was Joseph.
+Perhaps there cannot be found a more faithful servant to the Lord in all of the Bible than was Joseph.
 And Joseph was a very rich and powerful man in the way that the world measures such things.

-God.
+serving God.
 Because the possession of riches often

 leads to even more temptations to overcome, including temptations that might be